gignupg/FreeCodeCamp/README.md

 Files with the name:

-"First Attempt": Solving coding challenges without consulting the solutions.
+"My Solution": Solving coding challenges without looking at the solutions provided by FreeCodeCamp.

-"Learning from solution": Reading the solution, trying to comprehend and internalize it, then recreating it.
+"Learning from solution i": Reading the solution, trying to comprehend and internalize it, then recreating it.